-- Recording and keeping all minutes of the Board meetings, its records, books and reports submitted to and from the Board, provided that the minutes of the meetings shall be signed by the Secretary and all attending members. - Ensuring that all Board members adhere to the procedures established by the Board and that they are being notified of the Board meetings three working days before the dates assigned thereto, taking into account emergency meetings. - Ensuring that Board members have full and quick access to all Board meetings' minutes, information, documents, and records related to IPG. - Ensuring proper communication and distribution of information and coordination among the members of the Board and other IPG stakeholders, including shareholders, the various IPG departments and employees, under the supervision of the Chairman. - Attached hereto is a copy of the declaration of the two independent members, both of whom fulfill the controls related to independence.
+- Recording and keeping minutes: Recording and keeping all minutes of the Board meetings, its records, books and reports submitted to and from the Board, provided that the minutes of the meetings shall be signed by the Secretary and all attending members. - Meeting Procedures: Ensuring that all Board members adhere to the procedures established by the Board and that they are being notified of the Board meetings three working days before the dates assigned thereto, taking into account emergency meetings. - Access to information: Ensuring that Board members have full and quick access to all Board meetings' minutes, information, documents and records related to IPG. - Distribution of information: Ensuring proper communication and distribution of information and coordination among the members of the Board and other IPG stakeholders, including shareholders, the various IPG departments and employees, under the supervision of the Chairman.

+Attached hereto is a copy of the declaration of the two independent members, both of whom fulfill the controls related to independence.